 By Late Professor K. N. Jayatilleke Ph.
 D. (Cantab) – Courtesy Vesak Lipi

-The objection from the lack of memory of prior lives was far from true.
-Memory may be used in one of two senses, (i) the recalled genuine experiences of one’s past, and (ii) presence of capacities and skills acquired in past.
-In the second scene we found that there was some evidence for the existence of such ‘memories’.
+The objection to the lack of memory of prior lives was far from true.
+Memory may be used in one of two senses, (i) the recalled genuine experiences of one’s past, and (ii) the presence of capacities and skills acquired in past.
+In the second scene, we found that there was some evidence for the existence of such ‘memories’.

 Identical twins when joined together called ‘Siamese twins’ have a common heredity and a common environment.
 Yet psychologists have observed that they differ in character and temperament.
-It is likely, therefore, that the difference is due to a third factor (other than heredity and environment), namely the ‘cast over’ of past skills and attitude from previous lives.
-Geniuses or child prodigies, whose extra ordinary accomplishments cannot be accounted for in terms of heredity or environment, would only be special cases of such a “carry over’ of skills from one life to another.
+It is likely, therefore, that the difference is due to a third factor (other than heredity and environment), namely the ‘cast over’ of past skills and attitudes from previous lives.
+Geniuses or child prodigies, whose extraordinary accomplishments cannot be accounted for in terms of heredity or environment, would only be special cases of such a “carryover’ of skills from one life to another.

 In the former sense of memory, namely of the recall of genuine in one’s past, it is claimed that there is evidence of the recall of genuine experiences from prior lives.
 Such claims have to be carefully examined.